lgfrbcsgo/wot-battle-results-server/README.md

 ### Messages
 -   Sent when replaying a battle result or when a new battle result must be pushed to the client.
+    `sessionId` is a unique id of the current WoT session.
+The `sessionId` is the same for all connections.
+    `index` is the index of this `battleResult` within the current WoT session.
     `battleResult` has the same format as the JSON fields found at the start of a .wotreplay file.
     ```json
     {
       "msgType": "BATTLE_RESULT",
+      "sessionId": "88bd6588-b124-4890-83c8-5862ff171795",
+      "index": 1,
       "battleResult": {}
     }
     ```